FIA Formula 3 Championship: 2019

 Prema Racing won the teams' championship, scoring over twice as many points as runners-up Hitech Grand Prix and extending their streak to seven consecutive teams' championships from the predecessor FIA Formula 3 European Championship.
 The three Prema Racing drivers finished in the top three positions in the drivers' championship.
-Robert Shwartzman finished the season as champion, having taken three race wins including the first race in Barcelona.
+Robert Shwartzman finished the season as champion, having finished third in the predecessor series the year prior.
+He took three race wins and secured the championship with one race remaining.
 Marcus Armstrong finished as runner-up with Jehan Daruvala in third.

 2020

 The 2020 championship was due to begin at the Bahrain International Circuit on 21 March, with Circuit Paul Ricard being dropped from the calendar in favour of Circuit Zandvoort.
 However, the first three rounds of the championship were postponed in response to the COVID-19 pandemic.
 A revised calendar was published in June, consisting of 18 races across nine rounds held alongside the first nine races of the Formula One World Championship.
 The season began at the Red Bull Ring on 4 July and concluded at the Mugello Circuit on 13 September.

-Prema Racing secured their eighth consecutive teams' championship with three races left to go.
-Prema driver Oscar Piastri ended the season as champion, securing the title at the final race.
-He finished three points ahead of ART Grand Prix driver Théo Pourchaire, with Prema's Logan Sargeant in third place.
+Prema Racing secured their eighth consecutive teams' championship with three races to go.
+Prema Racing driver and series debutant Oscar Piastri ended the season as champion, securing the title at the final race having claimed two race victories.
+He finished three points ahead of ART Grand Prix driver Théo Pourchaire, with Prema Racing's Logan Sargeant one point further behind in third place.

 2021

 As a cost-cutting measure, the 2021 championship calendar was reduced to seven rounds with each round consisting of three races, featuring twenty-one races in total, in line with changes made to the 2021 FIA Formula 2 Championship.
 The rounds at Silverstone Circuit, Autodromo Nazionale di Monza and Mugello Circuit were dropped from the calendar, and the rounds at Circuit Paul Ricard and Circuit Zandvoort returned, having been cancelled in 2020.
 The championship began on 8 May at the Circuit de Barcelona-Catalunya.
 The season was initially intended to conclude on 24 October at the Circuit of the Americas, however this was cancelled and replaced with a round at the Sochi Autodrom, ending on 26 September.

-The drivers' championship was won by Prema Racing's Dennis Hauger, who took four race victories and claimed the championship title with two races remaining.
+The Drivers' Championship was won by Prema Racing's Dennis Hauger in his second year in the series; he took four race victories and claimed the title with two races remaining.
 Trident drivers Jack Doohan and Clément Novalak finished second and third respectively.
-Trident ended Prema Racing's streak of teams' championship victories, claiming the title at the final race by a margin of four points.
+Trident ended Prema Racing's streak of Teams' Championship victories, claiming the title at the final race by a margin of four points.